 - All promotional materials must include a clear statement of the event guest policy.
 See section VII below.

-- Promotional materials for student groups must be approved in advance in draft form by the SAO prior to distribution.
+- Promotional materials for student groups must be approved in advance in draft form by the SOAL prior to distribution.

-- Student Organizations must adhere to SAO publicity and Posting policies as found at the Websitewww.csus.edu/stac.
+- Student Organizations must adhere to SOAL publicity and Posting policies as found at the Websitewww.csus.edu/stac.

 - For non-student events, promotional materials, if any, must also adhere to these guidelines and must be approved in advance in draft form by the University Union Arrangements Office.